Greece Digital Nomad Visa Guide (2024)

 If you like to eat out often, you’ll be happy to hear that Greece has a lot to offer.

-Coastal cities in Greece have a long tradition of fishing, so every day fresh fish and seafood come to various restaurants all around the country, and it would be a pity if you do not at least try some of the local fish or seafood specialties.
+Coastal cities in Greece have a long tradition of fishing, so every day fresh fish and seafood are delivered to various restaurants all around the country, so it would be a pity for you to miss out on local fish and seafood specialties.

 Traditional food is a huge thing in the whole of Europe, including Greece.
 The most popular traditional dishes in Greece are gyros, souvlaki (skewers), soutzoukakia, various salads, and soups.

-Of course, you should know that prices in Mykonos and Santorini are slightly higher than the prices we mentioned above.
+Of course, you should know that prices in popular tourist spots such as Mykonos and Santorini are slightly higher than the prices we mentioned above.

 Therefore, if you want to go to restaurants or bars there, be prepared to break open the piggy bank.